Nikolaj Memola: 2024–25 season: European silver

-During the summer off-season, Memola sustained series injuries including two broken ligaments and a broken ankle.
-As a result, he was only able to begin jumping again in September.
+During the summer off-season, Memola sustained multiple injuries, including two torn ligaments and a broken ankle.
+As a result, he resumed jump training in September.

-Memola began the season by competing at the 2024 Shanghai Trophy in early October, finishing fourth.
+Memola began the season at the 2024 Shanghai Trophy in early October, finishing fourth.
 He then competed on the 2024–25 ISU Challenger Series, winning silver at the 2024 Nepela Memorial.
-Going on to compete on the 2024–25 Grand Prix circuit, Memola finished tenth in the short program at the 2024 Grand Prix de France, but second in the free skate, climbing up to sixth place overall.
+On the 2024–25 Grand Prix circuit, he finished tenth in the short program and second in the free skate at the 2024 Grand Prix de France, placing sixth overall.
 Three weeks later, he finished tenth at the 2024 Cup of China.

 In January, Memola competed at the 2025 European Championships.
-He was fifth after the short program; in the free skate, he landed two quadruple Lutz jumps and rose to second place to win the silver medal.
-“I felt so much joy today out there on the ice,” he said after the free skate.
-“This was the best skate of my life—the first time I managed to land two quad Lutzes.
-Winning a medal at the European Championship, it’s a great achievement!
-I’m feeling so grateful to my mom, who found the right words for me today.
-It’s been a really difficult week, but right now, I feel incredible!”
+He was fifth after the short program and moved to second overall after landing two quadruple Lutz jumps in the free skate, winning the silver medal.
+He described the performance as his best to date.

-In March, at the 2025 World Championships in Boston, he finished 10th after a free skate that was clean except for an error on his second quadruple Lutz.
-His placement helped Italy win two quotas for the men's event at the upcoming 2026 Winter Olympics.
+In March, at the 2025 World Championships in Boston, he finished tenth following a free skate that was otherwise clean except for an error on his second quadruple Lutz.
+His placement secured Italy two quotas for the men's event at the 2026 Winter Olympics.

-Selected to compete for Team Italy at the 2025 World Team Trophy, Memola placed tenth in the men's singles event and Team Italy won the bronze medal overall.
+Selected to compete for Team Italy at the 2025 World Team Trophy, Memola placed tenth in the men's singles event, and Italy won the bronze medal overall.